DeviprasadShetty9833/DSA_in_C_Tutorial/Djkistra/README.md

  - All edge weights must be non-negative.

-- Finds shortest path from source node to all other nodes
-- Greedy algorithm - makes locally optimal choices
-- Works only with non-negative edge weights

 Steps:
 1. Start from source node (distance = 0)
 2. All other nodes: distance = infinity